Perl-Apollo/Corinna/rfc/overview.md

 Perl version that supports Object::Pad).

 ## 2.6.3 Feature Guard
-For newer Perls, Corinna is not intended to be available by default.
+For newer Perl's, Corinna is not intended to be available by default.
 Instead, it will start with a feature guard:

 ```perl